 The 80-20 Rule is another source or cause of low SPE ratios.
 There are many variations and applications of the often-quoted “80-20 Rule,” but one of the more common examples states that 20% of your employees cause 80% of the employee problems.
 That means in the typical company employing ten individuals, approximately two of those employees appear to cause most of the problems.
 Poorly managed printing firms tolerate employees that would never “make it” in more productive firms.
 It is ironic that an educated outsider can often spot those “bad apples” within a few minutes or at most a couple of hours.
 How or why it is that owners continued to turn a blind eye to these employees and tolerate them year after year is beyond comprehension.

 Tolerating Mediocrity – This may indeed sound cold-hearted and that may indeed be true, but time after time I have visited firms where there was a great reluctance to terminate employees that by any reasonable measure should be terminated.
-The owners typically recognize the need when it is pointed out to them, but they are rarely willing to act.
-By the way, most employees in these companies also recognize the bad apples as well but they are most often reluctant to share their beliefs with management.
+Owners typically recognize the need when it is pointed out to them, but they are rarely willing to act.
+By the way, most employees already know who the bad apples are, but they are typically reluctant to share their beliefs with management.

 As always, we encourage your feedback.
 Send us your experiences, especially if you have increased your overall productivity and SPE.
 We’d love to hear from you.
 We can of course treat any stories and tales you provide with 100% anonymity.